cambridge-mlg/cifar-10s/README.md

 We download the `CIFAR-10H` data from the authors' fantastic [repository](https://github.com/jcpeterson/cifar-10h).

-### Experimental Data
+### Computational Experiments

-Code to run the experiments included in the paper will be added shortly.
+Code to run the computational experiments is included in the `computational experiments` directory.

+### Human Elicitation Interface

+We include details of the elicitation interface in `elicitation_interface` directory.
+Note, this directory could be readily uploaded to form a new Pavlovia project (which naturally integrates with GitLab).
+Altnernatively, you could download the directory and host an experimental interface/server locally.

 ## Citing